cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **Get Schema:** Auto-detects schema from file.
 Supported formats are: avro, parquet, csv, delimited, tsv, blob and text.

 Blob - is set by default as field named 'body' of type bytes.

 Text - is set by default as two fields: 'body' of type bytes and 'offset' of type 'long'.

 JSON - is not supported, user has to manually provide the output schema.

+Parquet - If the path is a directory, the plugin will look for files ending in '.parquet' to read the schema from.
+If no such file can be found, an error will be returned.

+Avro - If the path is a directory, the plugin will look for files ending in '.avro' to read the schema from.
+If no such file can be found, an error will be returned.

 **Override:** A list of columns with the corresponding data types for whom the automatic data type detection gets skipped.